Update to: It's a New Year! Got resolution confusion?

 Every business can benefit from having a strong and ubiquitous visual brand and presentation.
 Businesses today need to have both an online presence and a print media presence.
 Contrary to belief, the internet has not deemed print media unnecessary.
 They are both equally necessary because they both have a different raison d'être, and target markets differently.
 Print and digital media complement one another because they offer different capabilities.
 One is bread and the other is butter.
 Businesses need to brand themselves across multiple media formats to create top-of-mind awareness (TOMA), and they should take advantage of all of the options available today.
 Rather than putting all of the eggs in one basket, spread them out a little.
 The biggest risk a business can take in marketing, is to only focus on one type of media at a time.
 And what if those eggs don't hatch?

+Be consistent.
 Maintaining visual consistency isn't as easy as it looks.
 Colors, placements, alignments, structure, fonts, images, and different media formats, are some of the things that affect and challenge the strength and elasticity of a visual brand.
 This is why a unique and memorable identity is extremely important.
 With the multitude of media channels available today, a brand identity is stretched and stressed and twisted in all sorts of directions.
 It is important to create cross-media materials that are visually consistent in order to maintain your brand identity.
 An experienced creative consultant that understands both print and digital media, and knows how to develop and translate a brand identity across multi-media formats is an incredibly important ally, and coach, to have.

 The best brand identities need some spiffing up every few years.
 Trends and fashions change and evolve.
 Even slight tweaks can freshen up and update your brand identity without changing the integrity of the brand.
 Re-assess your brand identity every three to five years.
 At three years you might need some small tweaks.
 At five years, you may need a facelift.
 In addition to your look and feel, new media is popping up constantly.
 It might also be time to stretch your brand into another format.